 Compared to the big Cities across Canada, Halifax is pretty small.
 According to the 2021 census, downtown Halifax population has grown at the fastest pace in Canada (Stats Can 2021).
-Some people will tell you that this is a negative, however having come from a big, cosmopolitan City prior to moving here, you can access most of the same type of conveniences of larger cities but without the frantic rushing or overwhelming number of people.
+Some people will tell you that living in a small City is a negative, however having come from a big, cosmopolitan City prior to moving here, you can access most of the same type of conveniences of larger cities but without the frantic rushing or overwhelming number of people.

-Compared to other Canadian cities, Halifax is in fact, a very safe City.
-Yes, there is drugs, crime and homelessness here (like in every City) and Halifax is not immune from these social problems.
+Halifax is a safe City.
+Yes, there is drugs, crime (including gun crime) and homelessness here (like in every City) and Halifax is not immune from these social problems.
 There are certain sketchy areas.
 The area of Gottingen Street and adjacent streets towards the McDonald bridge (not the other way though, as the area around Scotia Square is totally fine) is a bit of an up and coming area.
 Many of these so-called sketchy neighbourhoods are undergoing re-gentrification with fantastic new bars, restaurants and condo developments moving into the area and improving it.
-But again, this area is not a typical area tourists go, so it’s something you get to know once you live here.
+But again, this area is not a typical area tourists visit, so it’s something you get to know once you live here.

 Halifax downtown late at night is relatively safe.
 Of course, practical precautions are always recommended – keep your wallet safe, don’t get intoxicated and walk around, take care after dark, be careful of keeping your drinks within eye sight at a bar, etc.

 Here’s a list of Canada’s Most Dangerous Places 2018 to see where the City of Halifax ranks, which you may be interested to read.